 Basic pharmacological principles of medication administration are covered.
-Demonstration and laboratory practice enable the student to practice these principles safely and competently in the clinical area.
-The course continues with in-depth review of general principles of pharmacology.
+Demonstration and laboratory practice prepare the student to practice these principles safely and competently in the clinical area.

-NURSING PROCESS AND CRITICAL THINKING
+NURSING PROCESS AND CRITICAL THINKING (PART I)

-This course is designed to help students develop problem-solving skills in order to provide safe and knowledgeable nursing care.
-The concepts of the nursing process and the development of the nursing care plan are introduced.
+This course is designed to help students develop problem-solving skills in order to provide safe and knowledgeable nursing care and includes the concepts of the nursing process and the development of basic assessment skills.